 Tire blowout accidents can be particularly shocking because they are often caused through no fault of the driver, or by a maintenance issue of which the driver was not even aware.
 In many cases, the shock of a tire blowout accident is magnified by the involvement of a tractor-trailer or other large commercial vehicle.
 When a vehicle’s tire treads separate, the driver will likely lose control of the vehicle, which can be particularly dangerous when driving at high speeds or in poor weather conditions.
 Tire blowouts are frequent contributors to vehicle rollover accidents and other dangerous, potentially fatal accidents.

 In pursuing compensatory damages as a result of injuries sustained in a car accident caused by a tire blowout, it is important to choose a lawyer who understands both the personal injury aspects of the case and the product defect ramifications.
-At Gonzalez & Cartwright, P.A., our tire blowout accident attorneys have significant experience both in evaluating the negligence issues involved in a personal injury case and in investigating to determine whether a faulty product contributed to the auto accident.
+At Gonzalez & Cartwright, P.A., our South Florida tire blowout accident lawyers have significant experience both in evaluating the negligence issues involved in a personal injury case and in investigating to determine whether a faulty product contributed to the auto accident.
 This allows us to negotiate to maximize the level of compensation that you will be entitled to following the accident.
 After a tire blowout accident, your first concern should be focusing on your full physical recovery.
 Contact our dedicated team of attorneys so that we can begin focusing on your financial recovery during this difficult time.

 Like everything else, tires on a car begin to wear with age, and Florida’s hot weather, salty air, and sunshine can actually contribute to the deterioration of a vehicle’s tires.
 Proper maintenance is crucial to ensuring that the tires on a vehicle are safe for driving, but many drivers are either unaware of this maintenance need or choose to ignore the issue.
 In addition to general age and wear, and inadequate maintenance, some common causes of tire blowouts include: